FabioCLima/datasciencecoursera/README.md

-This repository is for a few courses on Data Science Especialization on Coursera.
+This repository is for the course Exploratory Data Analysis on Coursera that will split on the projects during the course assigments.
-In order to delivery my projects for later evaluation.